 SKIPEI causes the file to be positioned at EOI.
 The skip count in RA+1 is set to 7777778 to indicate a skip to EOI.
 The status returned in bits 17 through 0 of FET+0 is 741271.
 On tape files where no EOI is defined, the skip operation stops at an EOF.

-Location Operation Variable SKIPEI addr,r
+Location Operation Variable

+SKIPEI addr,r

+addr Address of the FET.

-r Auto recall option; if any value is specified for r, control is not returned to the user program until the operation is complete.
+r l option; if any value is specified for r, control is not to the user program until the operation is complete.

 SKIPB (640)